madhank93/madhank93.github.io/content/blogs/034-nvidia-gpu-k8s/index.md

 kubectl logs pods/cuda-smi-test
 ```

 If the installation was successful, the output will be the familiar nvidia-smi report, showing the details of the GPU, but this time generated from within a Kubernetes pod .
-With these changes, my homelab is now fully equipped to run GPU-accelerated workloads directly within Kubernetes, marking a significant milestone in its evolution.
+With these changes, my homelab is now fully equipped to run GPU-accelerated workloads directly within Kubernetes.

 ![nvidia-smi output](https://cdn-images-1.medium.com/max/3168/1*oq2U6YQfB-hLBI7xGHeJxw.png)